What Housing Justice Looks Like During COVID

 |

 James Tracy is a Bay Area native and a community organizer.
 He is co-founder of the San Francisco Community Land Trust and is on staff at Community Housing Partnership.
-He is the author of, Dispatches Against Displacement: Field Notes From San Francisco’s Housing Wars, as well as co-author of Hillbilly Nationalists, Urban Race Rebels and Black Power: Community Organizing in Radical Times.
+He is the author of Dispatches Against Displacement: Field Notes From San Francisco’s Housing Wars, as well as co-author of Hillbilly Nationalists, Urban Race Rebels and Black Power: Community Organizing in Radical Times.